🎉 DevOps Interview Prep Bundle is live — 1000+ Q&A across 20 topicsGet it →

 bash

-# Grant a developer edit access to one namespace
+# Give a user edit access to a namespace

 kubectl create rolebinding dev-edit \